CodingLife1024/blog-content/virtuous-villains.md

 ![Gorr](https://github.com/CodingLife1024/blog-content/blob/main/images/vv8.jpg?raw=true)

 In the MCU, Gorr is an intergalactic being who seeks to kill all the gods in all the universes to see his vision of a universe without gods being a reality.
+He was wrong in kidnapping thr children of New Asgard to do this.

+However, when Gorr was human, he watched his daughter die in his arms.
+He then encounters Rapu, who is the god he believes in and is devoted to.
+Rapu has no compassion for Gorr and mocks his religious fervor.
+Not only could this god not care less about his followers, but he informs Gorr that the afterlife he believed he was working towards - and where he would be reunited with his daughter - doesn’t exist.